medicslaboratory/0-docker/README.md

 ----------------------

-##1.
-Example use of 'medicslaboratory/medicslab:minimal' (504 Mb) :
+## 1. Basic example use of 'medicslaboratory/medicslab:minimal' (504 Mb) :